Criticism of NASCAR: Participation of non-American manufacturers

 NASCAR's early history included several foreign manufacturers, such as Aston Martin, Austin-Healey, Citroën, Jaguar, MG, Morgan, Porsche, Renault, and Volkswagen.
 At a 1954 road race in Linden, New Jersey, Jaguar cars finished first, fourth, fifth and sixth.

 As a matter of policy, NASCAR restricted entry to American car makers from the 1960s until 2004, when Toyota was allowed to enter the NASCAR Craftsman Truck Series with the Toyota Tundra.
 The restriction was relaxed in recognition of the fact that the Tundra, while Japanese in origin, is built in the United States.
 (Toyota had previously competed in Goody's Dash Series, winning the title in 2003 prior to their entry to Truck Series; various foreign makes have also competed in the series without direct factory support).
 Commentators have also noted that the "American" cars are often built or assembled in Canada and Mexico.
 As of the 2019 season and the introduction of the Generation 6 car, all of the cars in top three series (the Chevrolet Camaro and Silverado, Toyota Camry and Tundra, and Ford Mustang and F-150) are assembled in the United States, with major exception of the Toyota GR Supra (used in the Xfinity Series), which is built and assembled in Austria.
-Some fans have complained about the entry of a foreign manufacturer into what is perceived as an American sport, while drivers and owners have expressed concern that Toyota's deep pockets, and stated willingness to spend, may increase costs for other teams as well.
+(The Chevrolet SS, used from 2013 to 2017, was also a rebadged Holden Commodore (VF), a car of Australian origin and manufacture) Some fans have complained about the entry of a foreign manufacturer into what is perceived as an American sport, while drivers and owners have expressed concern that Toyota's deep pockets, and stated willingness to spend, may increase costs for other teams as well.
 Also, since NASCAR vehicles are only painted to look like production cars and are team-built, the "American-built" regulation can be considered obsolete.